The OCA Board of Directors is full of talented, hardworking people who are passionate about camp and outdoor education!

 Director

 Wax first attended Camp Walden in the summer of 1993 and fell in love with the magic of camp during the singsong on that very first night.
-He went on to continue at Walden as a camper, staff, unit head, leadership team member and off-season office staff until 2015 when he left camp to advance his career as a social worker.
+He grew up at Camp Walden as a camper, staff member, unit head, leadership team member, and off-season office staff until 2015, when he left to further his career as a social worker.
 During the off-seasons, Wax worked at Jewish Family and Child in Toronto as a School Social Worker and then Manager of the Child, Adolescent and Family Counselling Team before leaving in March 2022 to focus on his private practice.

-This is Wax’s first term on the OCA Board, but has been involved with the OCA and its camps for a number of years as a trainer, speaker and consultant.
+This is Wax’s second term as a Director on the OCA Board and has been involved with the OCA and its camps for a number of years as a trainer, speaker and consultant.
 Wax feels that he’s able to bring a unique viewpoint to camps with an understanding of child and adolescent mental health and also the inner workings of camp.

-Outside of camp and mental health and 2SLGBTQ+ advocacy, Wax also loves binge-watching TV, going to the movies, discussing pop culture and raising his son Kai.
+Outside of camp, mental health and 2SLGBTQ+ advocacy, Wax also loves binge-watching TV, going to the movies, discussing pop culture and raising his son Kai.